sigmod/sqlpp/document.md

 | OR                                                                          | disjunction |

 #### <a id="Arithmetic operators">Arithmetic operators
+Arithemtic operators are used to exponentiate, negate, add, subtract, multiply, and divide numeric values.

 | Operator |  Purpose                                                                       | Example    |
 |----------|--------------------------------------------------------------------------------|------------|
 | +, -     |  When they are unary operators, these denote a <br>positive or negative expression.| SELECT -1; |